MMRakibuzzaman/Cricket-World-Cup-DB/README.md

 * `Tr_InsteadOfDeleteVenue`: **Safety.** Prevents the accidental deletion of Venues that are already linked to a Match.

 ## 📊 Data Analysis
-[cite_start]The `DML.sql` script populates the database with real-world 2023 World Cup data [cite: 21] and includes queries for:
+The `DML.sql` script populates the database with real-world 2023 World Cup data and includes queries for:
 * **Complex Analysis:** Using `GROUP BY`, `ROLLUP`, and `CUBE` for match statistics.
 * **Ranking:** Using `DENSE_RANK()` and `ROW_NUMBER()` to rank players by runs.
 * **Logical Operations:** Filtering matches using `EXISTS`, `COALESCE`, and implicit joins.